dyama/mruby-siren/README.md

-siren - Easy 3D operation environment
+siren - Lightweight 3D operation environment
 =====================================

-**siren** is easy 3D operation environment powered by Open CASCADE Technorogy. siren is integrated to Ruby interpreter environment, so it gives high-level 3D geometrical and topological operation with easy and simple script.
+**siren** is lightweight 3D operation environment powered by Open CASCADE Technorogy. siren is integrated to Ruby interpreter environment, so it gives high-level 3D geometrical and topological operation with easy and simple script.
 For example, you can get volume of shape, intersection lines of some shapes, center of gravity and a result of boolean operation.
 It supports IGES, STEP file with NURBS surface and curve.

 In now, siren has a 3D viewer for X window system only, but it will be included for cross platform viewer based WebGL technorogy soon.
 You can use batch processing and interactive shell on Ruby environment already.